Iulian-U/Iulian-U/README.md

 ## ⚡ Current

-Currently working with the team at [IDNTT](https://www.idntt.ro/) as a Web Content Editor.
-I am also learning Node JS and improving Frontend skills during my free time
+Currently working with the team at [Stefanini](https://stefanini.com/en) as a Junior Software Engineer.
 <br/>

 ## 🌿 Experience

-I have experience building web apps using frontend technologies and frameworks such as Vue JS, currently diving into the backend world too
+I have experience building web apps using frontend technologies and frameworks such as Vue JS and React.
 </br>
 </br>
 #### Technologies I've been experimenting with: